12 Factors That Affect Software Development Cost

 Factor #2: Technology Stack

-On the other hand, outsourcing development to countries with lower labor costs might seem financially attractive.
+Different programming languages, frameworks, and tools have varying levels of complexity.
+They also have various learning curves and community support.
+Moreover, the availability of experienced developers in a “>outsourcing development to countries with lower labor costs might seem financially attractive.
 However, it could introduce communication challenges and potentially result in lower-quality outputs.

 How can you ensure it doesn’t happen to you?
 Check out Full Scale’s offshore development solutions.
 You can recruit expert developers for your team with our thorough vetting process.